-Last Wednesday an impressive turn out of digital marketing professionals, freelance copywriters, online entrepreneurs and career changers keen to break into digital gathered round two long tables in the North Laine Brewhouse for the first Brighton Digital Women meetup of 2016.
+Last Wednesday digital marketing professionals, freelancers, and entrepreneurs gathered around two long tables in the North Laine Brewhouse for the first Brighton Digital Women meetup of 2016.

 Although we had a few informal meetups last year, this was really the launch event for us as it was the first meetup since we launched our brand new website.